Marktawa/tags-strapi-bluedolphin/docs/ARTICLE.md

 # Step 11: Test GraphQL

+Let's test our Gatsby application and see if it can retrieve data from the Strapi backend.

-Using GraphQL editor for your Gatsby application at [http://localhost:8000/___graphql](http://localhost:8000/___graphql), test the GraphQL Query in the image below that you would make from the gatsby application to retrieve data from your Strapi Application.
+Use the GraphQL editor for your Gatsby application at [http://localhost:8000/___graphql](http://localhost:8000/___graphql) and test the GraphQL Query in the image below.

 ![Gatsby GraphiQL Playground](https://www.dropbox.com/s/9skzydypvedupio/gatsby-graphql-playground-tinyp.png?raw=1)